 FAQs

 If you have a nomination that has been submitted, you can delete your nomination from the main page in the application portal and submit a new one.
-If your application is in progress, you are able to make as many changes as you want up until the time it is submitted.
+If you application is in progress, you are able to make as many changes as you want up until the time it is submitted.

 You can nominate your entry in every category for which meets the criteria.
 In fact we encourage you to do so.

 You do not have to be Māori to make a nomination or be nominated.
 Te reo Māori is an official language of Aotearoa.
 The role of Te Taura Whiri i te reo Māori is to support the normalisation and revitalisation of te reo Māori for all people of Aotearoa.
-Ngā Tohu Reo Māori is open to all New Zealanders who are celebrating and supporting as champions for te reo Māori.

 Te Taura Whiri i te Reo Māori is focused on normalising and revitalising te reo Māori in Aotearoa.
-So nominations for Ngā Tohu Reo Māori should reflect the impact of work done in Aotearoa, or for the people of Aotearoa.
+Therefore, nominations for Ngā Tohu Reo Māori should reflect the impact of work done in Aotearoa, or for the people of Aotearoa.
 Though nominees could be based elsewhere.

 Not at this stage, however if tickets become available, we will share updates here.